Beach in the Yucatan

 • 1.
 What is the best time of year to visit Mérida and the Yucatán?

 To take advantage of the beautiful sights and spend as much time as possible outside, it’s best to visit during the dry season.
-This also tends to be the busiest time, especially December.
-To take advantage of the dry season but avoid the crowds, visiting in October, November, and May would be ideal.
+This also tends to be the busiest time, especially in December.

 • 2.
 Do I need to be able to speak Spanish?